eswan18/ethanswan.com/content/posts/2023/2023-09-03-hosting-app-free/index.md

 ## Front End ([code](https://github.com/eswan18/workout-fe))

-The front end is a NextJS app, and that made Vercel a natural first place to look for hosting.
+The front end is a Next.js app, and that made Vercel a natural first place to look for hosting.
-NextJS is a framework for building React apps, providing a lot of structure and some additional magic around things like routing.
+Next.js is a framework for building React apps, providing a lot of structure and some additional magic around things like routing.
 Vercel is the company that maintains it.

 Hosting on Vercel's platform was a breeze except for some occasionally confusing UI.